thomluther/ha-anker-solix/INFO.md

 In consequence, before the cloud change in July 2024, the HA integration typically received 1 response with valid data and another 4 responses with invalid data when using the default refresh interval of 60 seconds. **There is nothing the integration or the underlying Api library can do to trigger more frequent cloud data updates for Solarbank 2 systems**.
 Per default, the HA integration switched all relevant entities to unavailable while invalid data is returned.
 Optionally, you can change your integration configuration options to **Skip invalid data responses**, which will maintain the previous entity value until valid data is received again.
 While this means your entities will not become unavailable most of the time, they may present obsolete/stale data without your awareness.
 It is your choice how entities should reflect data that are marked invalid in the Api response, but neither of the options makes the data more current or reliable.
 The SB data time entity in the system device will reflect when the last data was provided by the Solarbank 2, or when the last valid data was read through the Api, since also that timestamp in the response is not always valid even if the data itself is valid.
 A new [action was implemented to get query system information](#get-system-info-action) that provides you a manual verification capability of available system data and power values in the cloud.
 Following [Anker article contains more information why data for Solarbank 2 may be inaccurate](https://support.ankersolix.com/de/s/article/Warum-ist-die-Datenanzeige-der-Solarbank-2-E1600-Pro-Plus-ungenau) (DE).

-Note:
+> [!NOTE]

-The cloud change in July 2024 did not change the cloud data update frequency for Solarbank 2 systems.
+> The cloud change in July 2024 did not change the cloud data update frequency for Solarbank 2 systems.
 It only avoids that the cloud considers older device data as obsolete, but always responds with last known data instead.
 It has the same effect as the new 'Skip invalid data responses' option that was implemented to the integration.

 ### Default options as of version 2.5.5

 ![Options][options-img]

+> [!NOTE]
-**Note:** Prior version 1.2.0, once you added categories to the exclusion list, the affected entities were removed from the HA registry during integration reload but they still showed up in the UI as entities no longer provided by the integration.
+> Prior version 1.2.0, once you added categories to the exclusion list, the affected entities were removed from the HA registry during integration reload but they still showed up in the UI as entities no longer provided by the integration.
 You had to remove those UI entities manually from the entity details dialog.

 Starting with version 1.2.0, a change in the exclusion list that added more exclusions will completely remove the affected devices and re-register them with remaining entities as necessary.
 This avoids manual cleanup of excluded entities.
 It has the disadvantage however, that manual entity deactivation or activation must be re-applied because re-registration will create the entities with their integration defined default activation.